Skip to content

 Figure 11-14 Recursively dividing buckets

-If we know the probability distribution of product prices in advance, we can set the price dividing line for each bucket based on the data probability distribution.
-It is worth noting that the data distribution does not necessarily need to be specifically calculated, but can also be approximated using a certain probability model based on data characteristics.
+If we know the probability distribution of product prices in advance, we can set the price boundaries for each bucket according to that distribution.
+Notably, the data distribution does not need to be measured exactly; it can also be approximated with a probability model chosen to fit the characteristics of the data.

 As shown in Figure 11-15, we assume that product prices follow a normal distribution, which allows us to reasonably set price intervals to evenly distribute products to each bucket.